• Skip to primary navigation

 Fix Microsoft Account Problem in Windows

-In general, users have reported the following variations of “Microsoft Account Problem” notifications appearing on their computer.
+In general, users have reported the following variations of “Microsoft Account Problem” notifications appearing on their computers.

 1. “We need to fix your Microsoft Account”